EventStore/EventStore/docs/server/configuration/security.md

 Master keys are loaded from the source only once at process startup.
 They are then kept in memory throughout the lifetime of the process.

-The plugin is designed to support different master key sources.
+The feature is designed to support different master key sources.
 Currently, the following master key sources are implemented:
 - `File` - loads master keys from a directory
   - The master key can be generated using [es-genkey-cli](https://github.com/EventStore/es-genkey-cli)
   - For proper security, the master key files must be located on a drive other than where the database files are.